skateball/btp-cloud-platform/docs/10-concepts/prerequisites-and-restrictions-e6ddaef.md

 ## SAP BTP Tools

--   SAP BTP Tools for Java and SDK have been tested with Java 7, and Java 8.
+-   SAP BTP Tools for Java and SDK have been tested with Java 8.
--   SAP BTP Tools for Java and SDK run in many operating environments with Java 7, and Java 8 that are supported by Eclipse.
+-   SAP BTP Tools for Java and SDK run in many operating environments with Java 8 that are supported by Eclipse.
 However, SAP doesn’t systematically test all platforms.
 -   SAP BTP Tools for Java must be installed on Eclipse IDE for Java EE developers.

 For the platform development tools, SDK, Cloud connector, and SAP JVM, see [https://tools.hana.ondemand.com/\#cloud](https://tools.hana.ondemand.com/#cloud).